From Self-Doubt to AIR 1 – The Unfiltered Story of Sarvesh Mehtani

 “For a few seconds, I thought it was a mistake,” he laughed later.
 “I couldn’t believe it.”

-His phone started ringing non-stop.
-News reporters, relatives, friends—everyone wanted a piece of his story.
+His phone rang non-stop — reporters, relatives, friends.
+Everyone wanted a piece of his story.

-But even in that chaos, he remained calm.
+But even in that chaos, he stayed calm.

-Because deep down, he knew this wasn’t a fluke.
+Because deep down, he knew — this wasn’t luck.

 It was the result of years of quiet hard work.